EXPLAINER: How do we know when a recession has begun? - NewsBreak

 WILL THE FED KEEP RAISING RATES EVEN AS THE ECONOMY SLOWS?

-The economy's flashing signals — slowing growth with strong hiring — have put the Fed in a tough spot.
-Jerome Powell is aiming for a “soft landing,” in which the economy weakens enough to slow hiring and wage growth without causing a recession and brings inflation back to the Fed's 2% target.
+The economy's flashing signals — slowing growth with strong hiring — have put the Fed in a tough spot .
+Chair Jerome Powell is aiming for a “soft landing,” in which the economy weakens enough to slow hiring and wage growth without causing a recession and brings inflation back to the Fed's 2% target.

 But Powell has acknowledged that such an outcome has grown more difficult to achieve.
 Russia's invasion of Ukraine and China's COVID-19 lockdowns have driven up prices for energy food, and many manufactured parts in the U.S.